Who is affected?

 - An annual management charge of 0.44%, which is on par with or below the competition

-- Broad investment choice with access to over 200 funds
+- Broad investment choice with access to a wide range of funds

 - No restrictions or penalties on transfer of funds in and out of the scheme